KeithTheEE/redditPythonHelper/ROADMAP.md

    - Previous code is stored in a tree like structure
    - Leverage sentence ordering ideology to say given the current line and the previous state of the code tree, which level of node in the tree should I be
  This should be an area of linguists where there's plenty of work already completed, look for it.
 I think Nevil-manning sequitor addresses it briefly, look at that+cited by for other work in the area.
+ - This might be done with the abstract syntax tree module

 ### learningSubmissionClassifiers.py